Anzac Day

 The remembrance poppy is an artificial flower that has been used since 1921 to commemorate war dead.

 Flags on the cenotaph in Wellington for the 2007 Dawn March.
 From left to right, the flags of New Zealand, the United Kingdom and Australia.

-Anzac Day (Note: (/ˈænzæk/; Rā Whakamahara ki ngā Hōia o Ahitereiria me Aotearoa or Rā o ngā Hōia)) (Note: Also capitalised ANZAC Day) is a national day of remembrance in Australia, New Zealand and Tonga that broadly commemorates all Australians and New Zealanders "who served and died in all wars, conflicts, and peacekeeping operations" and "the contribution and suffering of all those who have served".
+Anzac Day (Note: /ˈænzæk/; Rā Whakamahara ki ngā Hōia o Ahitereiria me Aotearoa or Rā o ngā Hōia) (Note: Also capitalised ANZAC Day) is a national day of remembrance in Australia and New Zealand that broadly commemorates all Australians and New Zealanders "who served and died in all wars, conflicts, and peacekeeping operations" and "the contribution and suffering of all those who have served".
 Observed on 25 April each year, Anzac Day was originally devised to honour the members of the Australian and New Zealand Army Corps (ANZAC) who served in the Gallipoli campaign, their first engagement in the First World War (1914–1918).

 History

 Anzac Day marks the anniversary of the first campaign that led to major casualties for Australian and New Zealand forces during the First World War.
 The acronym ANZAC stands for Australian and New Zealand Army Corps, whose soldiers were known as Anzacs.
 Anzac Day remains one of the most important national occasions of both Australia and New Zealand; however, the ceremonies and their meanings have changed significantly since 1915.
 According to Martin Crotty, a historian at the University of Queensland, Anzac commemorations have "suited political purposes right from 1916 when the first Anzac Day march was held in London and Australia, which were very much around trying to get more people to sign up to the war in 1916–1918".